 “If Lee’s left is turned, large provision will have to be made for ordnance stores.
 I would say not much short of five hundred rounds of infantry ammunition would do.
 By the other, half the amount would be sufficient.”

 This is what Meade’s aide, Theodore Lyman, wrote about Grant on April 12: “Grant is a man of a good deal of rough dignity; rather taciturn; quick and decided in speech.
 He habitually wears an expression as if he had determined to drive his head through a brick wall, and was about to do it.
 I have much confidence in him.”

 Grant has not given an order, or in the slightest degree interfered with the administration of this army since he arrived, and I doubt if he knows much more about it now than he did before coming here.
 It is undoubtedly true he will go with it when it moves, and will in a measure control its movements, and should success attend its operations, that my share of the credit will be less than if he were not present.
 Moreover, whilst I have no doubt he will give me all the credit I am entitled to, the press, and perhaps the public, will lose sight of me in him.
 Nevertheless he is so much more active than his predecessor, and agrees so well with me in his views, I cannot but be rejoiced at his arrival, because I believe success to be the more probable from the above facts.
 My position before, with inadequate means, no power myself to increase them, and no effort made by others to do so, placed me in a false position, causing me to be held responsible, when in fact I could do nothing.
 My duty is plain, to continue quietly to discharge my duties, heartily co-operating with him and under him.

 Meade’s correspondence taken from The Life and Letters of George Gordon Meade, Major-General United States Army, Vol. 2, (New York: Charles Scribner’s Sons, 1913), p.
-176. The Tribune article appears on pp. 320-1.
-Available via Google Books.
+189. Available via Google Books.